 The previous obligation to maintain the 30-day reserves obligation was fulfilled in 2001, six years after CORES started operations, reflecting the difficulties associated with building up such a large stock of oil products, despite more favorable oil prices than at present.
-CORES' stocks at year-end 2005 accounted for 31.6 days of supply.
-The corporation plans to increase reserves gradually so as to have 36.4 days of supply at year-end 2006, and reach 45 days by the end of 2007, as required by law.
-The strategy of building up the stocks, however, may vary according to oil price developments, and will ultimately be dictated by the Ministry of Industry.
+Despite the construction of own storage facilities, this problem continues: CORES' stock is expected to reach 35.0 days at year-end 2006, compared with the 36.4 budgeted, while the level expected for year-end 2007 will be just 39.8 days, far below the 45.0 days required by law.
+The corporation is planning to outsource the holding of the required additional 5.2 days through a public tender, although the success of this scheme is uncertain, given that private operators do not have much excess storage capacity either.